BHockley92/361-Project/README.md

 3. Bug fixes (Game no longer crashes when clicking enter) will move a version from 1.1.1 to 1.1.2

-Note: When submitting, a description of the submission is **REQUIRED** Include a breif description of all work done and more specifically, include whether you have made a bug fix, a feature addition, or an overhaul/addition of a system.
+Note: When submitting, a description of the submission is **REQUIRED** Include a brief description of all work done and more specifically, include whether you have made a bug fix, a feature addition, or an overhaul/addition of a system.

 If you would like further clarification, please email [me](mailto://bhockley92@gmail.com).